Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   pip install blobxfer

+If you encounter difficulties installing the script, it may be due to the ``cryptography`` dependency.
+Please ensure that your system is able to install binary wheels provided by these dependencies (e.g., on Windows) or is able to compile the dependencies (i.e., ensure you have a C compiler, python, ssl, and ffi development libraries/headers installed prior to invoking pip).

 If you need more fine-grained control on installing dependencies, continue reading this section.
 The blobxfer utility is a python script that can be used on any platform where Python 2.7, 3.3, 3.4 or 3.5 is installable.
 Depending